-\begin{rem}[Spectral Algorithm] We remark that one could also attempt to employ spectral regularization for stage 2, instead of Tikhonov regularization.
-However, the interplay between the qualification of the filter function with our smoothness assumptions (see Assumption~\ref{asst:src} below) is far from trivial.
+\begin{remark}[Spectral Algorithm] One could also attempt to employ spectral regularization for Stage~2, instead of Tikhonov regularization.
+However, the interplay between the qualification of the filter function with our smoothness assumptions (see \eqref{asst:src} below) is far from trivial.
 We therefore leave this investigation for future work.
-A first step in that direction is obtained in \cite{bennett2023source} where they study how iterated Tikhonov regularization can be incorporated in a conditional moment model. \end{rem}
+A first step in that direction appears in \cite{bennett2023source} where they study how iterated Tikhonov regularization can be incorporated into a conditional moment model. \end{remark}